 ?
 Sunday Skate

-As a matter of principle, the skate is scheduled each and every sunday, year long.
+As a general principle, we skate each and every sunday, all year long.

-As long as an official cancellation hasn’t been announced, you can assume the skate is on.
+Unless an official cancelation notice has been issued, you should assume the skate is ON !

-As soon as it is approved by the Police Authority, usually on thursday or friday, the skate route is published on this site (https://www.rollers-coquillages.org/carte/), on both our Facebook official page and group, and sent via massmail to those who have subscribed to our “route” newsletter.
-To subscribe to this newsletter:
+As soon as the route has been approved by the Police Authority, most often on thursday or friday, it gets published on this site (https://www.rollers-coquillages.org/carte/), on our Facebook Group and Page, and bulk-emailed to our Newsletter subscribers.
+To recieve these weekly mail :

 What: group skate with volunteer marshalls and a police escort, absolutely free of charge and open to all, about 20km for 2.5 to 3 hours (including pauses)